0x1eef/ryo.rb/README.md

 **2. Equivalent to JavaScript's `Object.assign`**

 `Ryo.assign` is Ryo's equivalent to [`Object.assign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).
-With `Ryo.assign`, one can merge as many objects as they want, from right to left, and the objects can be a mix of Ryo objects, Hash objects, and objects that can be coerced into Hash objects.
+With `Ryo.assign`, one can merge multiple source objects into a target object, and the source objects can be a mix of Ryo, and Hash objects.

 The javascript equivalent to this example can be found at [readme_examples/js/2_object.assign.js](https://github.com/0x1eef/ryo.rb/blob/master/readme_examples/js/2_object.assign.js).